dyninst/dyninst/docs/dataflowAPI/overview.rst

 Stack Height
-  :ref:`Stack Height <sec:stackanalysis.h>` represents the difference between a value in an abstract location and the stack pointer at a function’s call site.
+  :ref:`Stack Height <sec:stackanalysis.h>` represents the difference between a value in an abstract location and the stack pointer at a function's call site.
 See :cpp:class:`StackAnalysis::Height` for details.

 .. _`sec:dataflow-usage`: